×

 2025 Update Pre-EPC Submittal Spreadsheet

-• Where the spreadsheet says "See Exhibit," please review the Redline Draft to see the changes to text.
+• Where the spreadsheet says "See Exhibit," please review the Pre-EPC Redline Draft to see the changes to text.

 • Download an Excel file of the spreadsheet here.